JENNIFER CROUCH

 MRI: physics and data

-Art object as scientific device
+Art objects as a scientific device

 Yarn wrappings // lab maps